Airtune/73-meta-tokens/meta_ledger_protocol/mint_asset_blocks.md

 A receive block with the `representative` field set to an `nft_template_representative`.

-This block will mint an asset in the recepient account with ownership set to the linked send block when `receive#mint_asset` is confirmed.
+This block will mint an asset in the recepient account with ownership set to the linked send block account when `receive#mint_asset` is confirmed.